-Located on the waterfront in Southern Mumbai, the Gateway of India is a must see feature for any tourist coming to Mumbai.
+Located on the waterfront in Southern Mumbai, the Gateway of India is a must-see feature for any tourist coming to Mumbai.
 The historic landmark was built to commemorate the visit of King George V and Queen Mary.

-The Gateway of India is an 85 ft high arch built with yellow basalt and reinforced concrete, with design combining elements of Muslim architectural styles of 16th century Gujarat, and Hindu temple architecture.
+The Gateway of India is an 85 ft high arch built with yellow basalt and reinforced concrete, with the design combining elements of Muslim architectural styles of 16th century Gujarat, and Hindu temple architecture.